Clayton Tunnel: Construction

-During the 1830s, the London, Brighton and South Coast Railway set about constructing the start of its railway network in the Southern region of Great Britain.
+During the 1830s, the London, Brighton and South Coast Railway (LB&SCR) set about constructing the start of its railway network in the Southern region of Great Britain.
 One particular engineering challenge of one of company's most important lines, which had become commonly known as the Brighton Main Line, was the hills of the South Downs; to traverse these geographical feature, the Clayton Tunnel was built.

-The railway's route was selected by John Urpeth Rastrick, the chief engineer of the London, Brighton and South Coast Railway.
+The railway's route was selected by John Urpeth Rastrick, the chief engineer of the LB&SCR.
 The construction of the tunnel, which was the longest such structure along the whole route, was a virtually essential part of the line, as any alternative route that avoided the use of any tunnels would have been especially circuitous and have added many miles onto each train's journey.

 During 1839, a contract to undertake construction of the tunnel was awarded to William Hoof, an experienced builder of canal tunnels; it is likely that much of Clayton Tunnel's design was his work.
 Allegedly, the tunnel's architecture had been influenced by William Campion of nearby Danny House, Hurstpierpoint, who lived at Clayton Manor.
-Irrespective of as to how and whom the design was arrived at, the proposal design for Clayton Tunnel was approved by the company's board of directors on 1 October 1840.
-The project was not without its critics, the Brighton Guardian, a local newspaper, was commonly skeptical and publicly doubted that it was even possible to construct such a tunnel, and that the line would need to be diverted to avoid the South Downs entirely.
+Regardless of how the design came about, the proposal was approved by the company's board of directors on 1 October 1840.
+The project was not without its critics: the Brighton Guardian, a local newspaper, was sceptical and publicly doubted that it was even possible to construct such a tunnel, suggesting that the line would need to be diverted to avoid the South Downs entirely.
 Even more supportive coverage recognised the engineering challenges presented, but acknowledged the competency of the team involved.

-During the tunnel's construction, bricks were manufactured onsite, with the material being gathered from purchased lands nearby; both the tunnel lining and portals were largely composed of this locally-sourced brick.
-An unusual feature of the tunnel was the incorporation of gas lighting, the gas for which being supplied gas from a retort at Merstham.
-While this was intended to increase the tunnel's hospitability for train-borne passengers, the passage of trains snuffed out the lighting, requiring them to be constantly relit by the tunnel keeper, and thus their use was soon discontinued.
+During the tunnel's construction bricks were manufactured on site, with the material being gathered from purchased lands nearby; both the tunnel lining and portals were largely composed of this locally sourced brick.
+An unusual feature of the tunnel was the incorporation of gas lighting, using gas from a retort at Merstham.
+While this was meant to make the tunnel more tolerable for passengers, the trains themselves would snuff them out and required constant relighting by the tunnel keeper, and thus their use was soon discontinued.